 - Traditional rate limits cripple AI agent performance by forcing sequential data retrieval, severely limiting their ability to gather diverse information concurrently.

-- SearchCans’ Parallel Search Lanes enable true concurrent execution, allowing AI agents to perform numerous independent web queries and content extractions simultaneously without arbitrary hourly limits.
+- SearchCans’ Parallel Lanes enable true concurrent execution, allowing AI agents to perform numerous independent web queries and content extractions simultaneously without arbitrary hourly limits.

 - Integrating SearchCans’ SERP and Reader APIs into your agent’s workflow significantly reduces latency for complex tasks, from deep market research to real-time RAG, by fetching web data and converting it to LLM-ready Markdown in parallel.